Confusion reigns in Northland on alert levels and borders - NZ Herald

 He said Kaiwaka School was closed but he wasn't sure about any other school in the vicinity.

-Mikayla Beets works in Mangawhai and said he was allowed through the checkpoint at Brynderwyns to go to work, even though he wasn't an essential worker.
+Mikayla Beets works in Mangawhai and said she was allowed through the checkpoint at Brynderwyns to go to work, even though she wasn't an essential worker.

 "I somewhat agree with the borders being shifted this time around, just to make it easier with less checkpoints, however there needs to be more clarity over what levels we are in and in what areas.